-The RSGS currently produces two quarterly publications, the Scottish Geographical Journal and The Geographer, and has published several books, the most recent of which is Scottish Geography: A Historiography.
+The RSGS currently produces two quarterly publications, The Geographer and the Scottish Geographical Journal, and has published several books, the most recent of which is Scottish Geography: A Historiography.

 Scottish Geographical Journal